Updated on March 18th, 2026 by Felix Martinez

 While it will not make investors rich overnight, it has steadily built wealth for its shareholders over many years.

 Hormel operates in a stable industry and has many strong brands.
-It has also rewarded shareholders with 59 consecutive years of rising dividends for over 90 years.
+It has also rewarded shareholders with 60 consecutive years of rising dividends over the past 90 years.

 Not only is Hormel a Dividend Aristocrat, but it is also a Dividend King, thanks to its outstanding track record of returning cash to shareholders.